AdvaniaSE/PowerShellFundamentals/Extra - Megalabs/Input & Output/Detailed.md

 # We then want to remove the number of years in $Age, but as there is only an AddYears method we can simply combine it with a - to add "-n" years
 $BirthYear = $Today.AddYears(-$Age)

-# To output only the year to console, use the Write-Output cmdlet, and the Year property
+# To output only the year to console, use the Write-Output command, and the Year property
 Write-Output $BirthYear.Year
 ```